hpedrorodrigues/GZMD/README.md

 [![Build Status][travis-image]][travis-url]

-A simple Gizmodo Android App.
+A simple android app to Gizmodo BR.

-This project use my own Gizmodo [api][gizmodo-api].
+This project use my own Gizmodo BR [api][gizmodo-api].

 Currently available on the Play store.